They say it’s better to learn to walk before you run.

 1. It’s definitely worth it.
 Any writer committed to building an author’s career without spending money has a tough road ahead.
 That doesn’t mean spending money whenever and however.
 But Instafreebie has more than proven its worth.
 At $20/month, the potential to generate significant numbers of reader subscribers is a good investment.
-The customer service is also friendly and top-rate; it’s mostly run by a bunch of enthusiastic, college-age types, but they know their stuff.
+The customer service is also friendly and top-rate; it’s mostly run by a bunch of enthusiastic professionals who know their stuff.
 Instafreebie also offers a discussion board, which is shockingly not more active.
 But if you pose a question, as I did several times when I first started experimenting with Instafreebie, you’ll typically get a helpful response from their staff within a few days.

 2. You need to be actively involved in promoting the giveaway and not all authors will participate.
 I mentioned above that Instafreebie runs the giveaway in their e-newsletter.
 That’s actually not guaranteed and but can help that possibility along by reaching out to let them before the giveaway kicks off what you’re up to.
 That’s what I did and then ran the promotion.
 But the extent to which Instafreebie promotes the giveaway on their own during the entire course of the giveaway to their readers–I hosted mine for two weeks–depends a lot on how much promotion YOU and the participating authors do.

 When you promote the giveaway, it essentially sends readers the chance to visit Instafreebie’s website since that’s where readers download books.
 Instafreebie likes that.
 So if you want Instafreebie to help you, you must first help them.
 That means promoting and linking to the giveaway page–a page on my website–via tweets and Facebook posts that use the Instafreebie handle and hashtag.
 Also, send promotional emails to your mailing list.